 Best Performance: 15-inch MacBook Pro

 On Geekbench 3, which measures overall performance, the 15-inch MacBook Pro more than doubled the score of the 13-inch MacBook Pro.
-Nevertheless, the 13-inch Pro's score of 7,113 is considerably higher than other 13-inch laptops, like the Dell XPS 13 (5,530).
-Same thing goes for the 13-inch Air, whose Core i5 CPU and speedy SSD paced it to a score of 5,780.
+Nevertheless, the 13-inch Pro's score of 7,113 is considerably higher than other 13-inch laptops, like the Dell XPS 13 (6,374).
+The 13-inch Air's Core i5 CPU and speedy SSD paced it to a fairly good score of 5,780.
 The 11-inch Air, which has similar components, scored a slightly higher 5,800.

 Another key measure of an Apple laptop's performance is its flash storage, as it determines such factors as app open times and the ability to quickly load and browse large libraries of content.
 To gauge this performance we copy a batch of mixed files and time the results to arrive at a speed rating in megabytes per second (MBps).

 Once again the 15-inch MacBook Pro obliterated every other Mac with a score of 636 MBps, thanks to its next-generation PCIe technology.
 Nevertheless, the 13-inch Air and Pro both performed well at over 350 MBps.
-The 12-inch MacBook turned in an above-average score of 254 MBps, while the 11-inch Air brought up the rear.
+The 12-inch MacBook was in the same ballpark at 355.9 MBps, while the 11-inch Air brings up the rear.

 Best Graphics: 15-inch MacBook Pro